 - Patients whose lesions have recurred after a previous excision

 - Patients who have lesions in delicate areas where it’s desirable to spare as much tissue as possible, including the eyes, ears, lips, nose, hands, genitalia, and feet

 - Patients who have aggressive, large, or fast-growing lesions

 Mohs surgery is quite effective at treating and curing the most common forms of skin cancer, but the process of mapping and examining cells under a microscope can be time-consuming.
 Therefore, we recommend traditional surgical excision or other procedures for lesions that are not likely to recur or are not particularly advanced.

 To learn whether you are a candidate for Mohs surgery, we encourage you to contact us for an exam.

 - Download Central Dermatology Center’s Mohs Preoperative Information Packet

-Dr. Beth Goldstein, Dr. Jennelle S. Williams, Dr. David T. DeVries, Dr. Rebecca Todd-Bell, Dr. C. Lynn Cheng, Dr. Nadia Wang, Dr. Austin Newsome, and Dr. Amy Gagnon are all board-certified Dermatologists and members of the American Board of Dermatology.
+Dr. Beth Goldstein, Dr. Jennelle S. Williams, Dr. David T. DeVries, Dr. Rebecca Todd-Bell, Dr. C. Lynn Cheng, Dr. Nadia Wang, Dr. Amy Gagnon, Dr. Linthicum and Dr. Christman are all board-certified Dermatologists and members of the American Board of Dermatology.
 At Central Dermatology Center, we specialize in the following areas: the prevention and treatment of skin cancer, the treatment of acne and acne scars, aging skin and wrinkles, hair loss, eczema, rashes, moles, cysts, lesions, rosacea, and redness.
 CDC serves patients throughout North Carolina, including Chapel Hill, Raleigh-Durham, Cary, and Sanford.